DEFINITION DISJOINT SUBTYPES CONTENT MANAGEMENT

 The difference lies in their relationship to change and to time.
 Information Entity(ies) can change over time and have a lifeycle while Information Propertys are immutable characteristics.

-An Operating Asset is a Functional Asset that describes the way Outcome Events are produced and consumed: how (Behaviors) and by whom (Agents).
+An Operating Asset Type is a Functional Asset that describes the way Outcome Events are produced and consumed: how (Behavior Types) and by whom (Agent Types).

-As any Functional Architecture Asset Operating Assets are subject to Policy Conformances.
+As any Functional Architecture Asset Operating Asset Types are subject to Policy Conformances.
 In addition, they define Rule Enforcements to indicate how Policy Conformances are met.

 For instance, the operating context of an enterprise includes its customers and suppliers.